MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out.md

 Scale-out creates one read-write semantic model replica, and as many read-only replicas as needed.
 All write operations are directed to the read-write replica.
 This includes queries on sessions that target the read-write replica explicitly, that is, don't use `?readonly` in the connection string.
 These queries can cause high interactive CPU usage on the read-write replica.
 In such cases, a new replica isn't created because the query load targeting the read-write replica can't be distributed to read-only replicas.

-The number of read-only replicas is determined based on the amount of CPU used by your queries.
-The maximum number of replicas depends on your [SKU](./service-premium-what-is.md#capacities-and-skus).
-A new read-only replica is created if the current CPU usage across all active read-only replicas for a semantic model is high, and stays high.
-However, the current load on the capacity might by high enough to cause [throttling](/fabric/enterprise/throttling) if more replicas are added.
+The number of read-only replicas is determined based on the amount of CUs that your queries consume.
+If the demand exceeds the compute resources currently available on a node where the model is loaded, and stays high, an additional read-only replica may be created on another node to distribute the load.
+The total number of CUs consumed by all replicas combined, however, cannot exceed the maximum number of CUs that a single model is allowed to consume on your given capacity [SKU](./service-premium-what-is.md#capacities-and-skus).

+For example, a given semantic model on an F64 capacity will have enough resources on a single node to consume all allowed CUs on that SKU.
+Therefore, F64 capacities typically do not scale out beyond a single read-only replica.
+On the other hand, F256 and F1024+ capacities are more likely to create a second read-only replica because a single node may not be sufficient to provide all the CUs that are allowed to be used on an F256/F1024+ capacity.

+QSO is designed to leverage the available compute power of a given capacity SKU as efficiently and seamlessly as possible with the least number of read-only replicas, and without management overhead for semantic model owners.

+However, the current load on a capacity might by high enough to cause [throttling](/fabric/enterprise/throttling) if more replicas are added.
 Throttling prevents additional read-only replicas from reaching a sustained high CPU usage.
 In such cases, a new scale out read-only replica isn't created.

-A replica is removed when CPU use reduces and consistently stays low.
+A replica is removed when CU use reduces and consistently stays low.

 ## Prerequisites